 The preceding tables disclose in accordance with Securities and Exchange Commission requirements only a portion of the aggregate beneficial ownership of the Company's Common Stock by the Ryan and Henderson families.
-As of February 16, 1996, members of the extended family of John T. Ryan III and Mary Irene Ryan, including trusts for their benefit, beneficially owned an aggregate of 1,737,133 shares of Common Stock, representing 33.45% of the outstanding shares.
-As of the same date, members of the extended family of Helen Lee Henderson and Helen Ruth Henderson, including trusts for their benefit, beneficially owned an aggregate of 1,108,584 shares of Common Stock, representing 21.39% of the outstanding shares.
+As of February 21, 1997, members of the extended family of John T. Ryan III and Mary Irene Ryan, including trusts for their benefit, beneficially owned to the knowledge of the Company an aggregate of 1,724,201 shares of Common Stock, representing 33.10% of the outstanding shares.
+As of the same date, members of the extended family of Helen Lee Henderson and Helen Ruth Henderson, including trusts for their benefit, beneficially owned to the knowledge of the Company an aggregate of 773,879 shares of Common Stock, representing 14.89% of the outstanding shares.